Article I. Name

 Section 5.
 Functions of Standing Committees.

 - Technical Committees.
 These committees shall promote their fields of specialty within the Division.
-They shall assist the Councilors and Special Committees in accomplishing their duties as they relate to the Technical Committee's field of specialty by identifying or developing papers for presentation at meetings, in special publications, in the Bulletin, or in the Explorer, and they shall perform other duties as assigned by the President.
-The Chairs of these committees shall appoint such advisors, working groups, and committee members as they deem necessary to promote the Science of Geology as it relates to their specialty, and to accomplish assigned tasks.
+They shall assist the Councilors and Special Committees in accomplishing their duties as they relate to the Technical Committee's field of specialty by identifying or developing papers for presentation at meetings, and recommendations to the Publications Committee for publications of the Association.
+The Chairs of these committees shall appoint such advisors, working groups, and committee members as they deem necessary to promote the science of geology as it relates to their specialty, and to accomplish assigned tasks.

 - Special Committees.
-These committees shall consist of such advisors and working groups as the chair deems necessary for the fulfillment of their duties.
-These duties are as follows:
+These committees shall consist of such advisors and working groups as the chair deems necessary for the fulfillment of their duties as summarized below.

-- Annual Meeting Committees.
-There will be two Annual Meeting Committees serving on staggered terms.
-These committees shall each be responsible for all Division technical input into alternating Annual Meetings of the American Association of Petroleum Geologists.
-The Chair of each committee shall serve as the Energy Minerals Division Vice-Chair for these alternate Annual meetings of the Coordinating Committee of the Association's Convention Committee.
+- Annual Meeting Committee.
+The Annual Meeting Committee shall be responsible for all Division technical input into the Annual Meeting of the Association.
+The Chair of this committee shall serve as the Division Vice-Chair for the Annual Meetings of the Coordinating Committee of the Association's Convention Committee.

 - Nominations Committee.
 The duties of the Nominations Committee are described in Article V, Section 3 of these Bylaws.

-- Member Services Committee.
-The Member Services Committee shall promote and oversee all Special Programs of the Division as they relate to the education of Division members.
-The Member Services Committee shall promote and edit papers and publications of interest to Division members.
+- Publications Committee.
+The Publications Committee shall promote and edit papers and publications of interest to Division members.
 This shall include, but not be limited to, publications in the Association's Bulletin, Explorer, and special publications.
-The Member Services Committee shall be responsible for the production and maintenance of the EMD Home Page on the World Wide Web.

 - Honors and Awards Committee.
 The Honors and Awards Committee shall organize and perform the search for persons of outstanding achievement, and recommend them for appropriate AAPG and EMD honors and awards.